cyruscook/Portfolio/README.md

 # Portfolio
-An open source website to share a portfolio of your work and achievements
+An open source, completely front end website to share a portfolio of your work and achievements